Spoiling customers rotten is the new black, the new mantra, the new grail quest. Worst case: it seems out of reach, and you are toast.

 - create self-guided online experiences, complete with landing pages, call/response email exchanges, up-sell and cross-sell processes, social media engagement incentives, and other valuable interactions;

-- detect the faint signals of purchase intent or dissatisfaction, and intervene to guide decisions;
+- detect the faint signals of purchase intent or dissatisfaction, and intervene to influence outcomes;

 - enable your customers, prospects and suspects to research solutions, evaluate yours, and even whimsically waltz among various decision stages and feedback loops toward eventually deciding whether to inquire, pay, receive and use your offerings, all with minimal human intervention; of course you can program it to notify you at key junctures, so you can intervene and assist.